openharmony/docs/en/application-dev/ui/arkts-drawing-customization-on-canvas.md

   >**NOTE**
   >
   >The APIs called for drawing on the canvas through the **CanvasRenderingContext2D** and **OffscreenCanvasRenderingContext2D** objects are the same.
-Unless otherwise specified, the unit of the API parameters is vp.
+Unless otherwise specified, the value unit of the parameters in these APIs is vp.

 - Before loading the Lottie animation on the canvas, download the Lottie as follows: